Listen for a second mum, that’s the sweet sound of silence. Baby dummies are a godsend for soothing newborns, one suck at a time.

 Natural Rubber Soothers

 Here’s a great all-rounder and we’re not just talking about the shape.
-This single-piece 100% sustainable rubber soother is hygienic, free from all nasties and aids breastfeeding.
+This single-piece 100% sustainable natural rubber soother is hygienic, free from all nasties and aids breastfeeding.
 Choose from eco paper packaging or reusable cases.

 This phthalate-free soother has an open shield that curves away from bub’s delicate face, and the airflow from the large holes prevents moisture build-up that leads to irritated skin.
 Easy to clean, the durable silicone teat is symmetrical in shape.